 Pole Vault Web

 It’s also been a busy year for my own projects.
-Unfortunately I had hoped to fit in a redesign of Michelle’s teaching resources website, as well as implementing plans to monetise it.
+Unfortunately I had hoped to fit in a redesign of Michelle’s free teaching resources website, as well as implementing plans to monetise it.
 However, a couple of unforeseen pieces of work sucked most of my time.

 Halfway through the year Instagram changed the terms of their API which affected my WordPress plugins (free and pro).
 This meant I had to put in lots of work to make them compliant and keep them alive.
 I wrote about the experience here.

 I’ve been working on addons for Ninja Forms ever since meeting Kevin at WordCamp London 2012.
 This year they launched a massive rewrite of the core plugin that meant a lot of updates to the addons.
 I performed the whole rewrite of the popular File Uploads addon, moving to using a jQuery plugin for the uploader.
 It was a tonne of work, but great to do some more work for the NF guys, and get to know Kyle and Kenny.

 Whilst at WordCamp Europe I had a conversation about the WordPress community, specifically about the little I do for it (except the odd core contribution patch).
 I decided to revisit my local WordPress meetup in Bournemouth which I attended a couple of pub meetups at the start of the year.
 After finding the organiser hadn’t done one for a couple of months, I offered to host a meetup and now I’m a co-organiser!
 The meetup has since moved from the pub to a coworking venue in town, with a couple of sponsors who provide pizza and drinks, we regularly have a speaker or two, as well as a growing attendance.
 I’m proud of how it has grown and look forward to seeing it continue to grow in 2017.